JeffChou32/OS-Project-3/devlog.md

 - Start with create command, initialize new file with 512 byte header block
 - magic number, root block, next block id
 - randomaccessfile and bytebuffer libraries for big endian writes

+# 4/24/2025 6:00 PM
+- ByteBuffer handled alignment and padding.
+- Confirm that the magic number and block structure are exactly 512 bytes.
+- Next: define the Header class and add methods to load/save it from a file, since later commands will rely on keeping the header in sync.